nigiri

-Proof-of-concept that explores the intersection between automated LLM reasoning and human judgment.
-While language models are powerful tools for generating and transforming content, their outputs often form complex interdependencies that can be difficult to manage and refine.
+A proof-of-concept that explores the intersection between automated LLM reasoning and human interaction.
+While language models are powerful tools for generating and transforming content for a specific input, knowledge and creation is usually not that simple.

 The Nature of the Problem